bnolan/echt-server/README.md

 The `test` environment doesn't have any lambdas in it, since it is just tested by locally running `npm run test` or by circleci.
 The `test` environment only has dynamo tables, reckognition collections and s3 buckets.

+## Terraform

+Requires terraform 0.11.

+First you need to create the s3 bucket that holds the terraform config (so that we don't have to commit the config to git as tfstate files).
+The bucket name is:

+    echt-${env}-terraform

+You can create the bucket by hand in the AWS web console.
+Enable versioning, and don't enable public access.

+Now you can terraform:

+### Terraforming test

+Like so:

+    AWS_PROFILE=echt-test terraform init -backend-config="bucket=echt-test-terraform"
+    AWS_PROFILE=echt-test terraform apply

+### Terraforming production

+Specify the environment like so:

+    AWS_PROFILE=echt-production terraform init -backend-config="bucket=echt-production-terraform"
+    TF_VAR_environment=production AWS_PROFILE=echt-production terraform apply

+We might want to write a `Makefile` or some bash scripts tthat automate changing terraform init.
+There may be a way to fix the repeated `init` using terraform workspaces.